Zettlr/Zettlr/README.md

 > [!NOTE]
 > This command is intended for an automated workflow that runs from time to time on the repository to perform this action. **Do not commit updated files to the repository**.
 Instead, the updated files will be downloaded whenever you `git fetch`.

+#### `lint:code`

+Runs [ESLint](https://eslint.org/) over the codebase.
+Apps such as [Visual Studio Code](https://code.visualstudio.com/) will automatically run ESLint in the background on your open files.
+This command runs it across the entire code base.

+> [!TIP]
+> Usually, you will want to run the `lint` command instead.

+#### `lint:types`

+Runs TypeScript's type checker via [`vue-tsc`](https://www.npmjs.com/package/vue-tsc) over the codebase.
+Apps such as [Visual Studio Code](https://code.visualstudio.com/) will automatically check types for your open files in the background.
+This command checks the entire code base.

+> [!TIP]
+> Usually, you will want to run the `lint` command instead.

 #### `lint`

-Runs [ESLint](https://eslint.org/).
-Apps such as [Visual Studio Code](https://code.visualstudio.com/) will automatically run ESLint in the background on your open files.
-This command runs them across the entire code base.
+Runs both `lint:code` and `lint:types` in one go.
+This ensures that any code you add conforms to stylistic rules and can run without obvious errors.
 Make sure to run this command prior to submitting a Pull Request.

 > [!NOTE]
 > This command will run automatically on each Pull Request to check your code for inconsistencies.

+#### `lint:po`

+This command ensures all translation files in the directory `static/lang` can be parsed by the app.
+It does so by parsing them with the `gettext` parser that ships with Zettlr.
+This command does not require the `gettext` system itself to be installed on the machine, as it only uses the Node module.

+> [!NOTE]
+> This command will run automatically on pull requests that touch `*.po`-files.

 #### `shortcut:install`